Chondrosarcoma of the skull base

 - T2: high signal

 - fat saturation should be employed to better delineate inferior component

 Treatment and prognosis

-They are relatively slow growing but locally aggressive.
-Metastatic disease is uncommon.
+Chondrosarcomas are relatively slow growing but locally aggressive.
 Local resection is often the treatment of choice.
 Radiotherapy may sometimes be employed although sensitivity is thought to be minimal.
+Metastatic spread is uncommon.

 Imaging differential considerations include:

 - usually midline projecting posteriorly

 - calcification pattern usually not chondroid